kackeymlg-lab/kmtools-privacy/README.md

 # KMTools Privacy Policy

 ## Overview
-KMTools is a Chrome extension designed for Avito employees to manage Jira connection status and display user profile information.
+KMTools is a Chrome extension designed for employees to manage Jira connection status and display user profile information.

 ## Data Collection
 KMTools collects only the following minimal data: